DannyBen/bashly-book/src/advanced/library.md

 # Library Functions

 Bashly comes with a set of library functions that can be added to your script by running the `bashly add` command.
+All libraries are documented inline, and the documentation below is a high level overview with examples.

+!!!success Tip
+Run `bashly add --list` to see all available libraries.
+!!!

 ## YAML parser